 - Surtees TS10 (Dave Allen): New for Mike Hailwood to race as a works entry in the 1972 F2 series as a works Team Surtees entry.
 Hailwood won at Mantorp Park and Salzburgring in this car, and also finished second at Crystal Palace, Rouen, the Österreichring and Hockenheim in October to secure a deserved championship.
 He also won one race at Interlagos in November during the Torneio do Brasil, The car was not seen in 1973, but reappeared in 1974 with Richard Jones (Stroud, Gloucestershire) for hillclimbs.
 Raced regularly by Jones in 1975 and 1976 with a 2-litre Hart engine, and then in 1977 with a turbocharged Hart, although he soon returned to a regular engine.
 To Channel Islander Maurice Ogier for 1978, and used in the 1600cc class of French hillclimbs.
 Then to Dave Allen (Crewe, Cheshire), and raced in British Formula Atlantic in 1979.
 Next seen hillclimbed by Peter Bromage in the 1980s, then sold to Don Wood, and seen again shortly after when sold by dealer Straight Six to the US in 1991.
 Raced by Gil Nickel (Oakville, CA) in US historic events between 1994 and 2002.
 Nickel died in 2003, but the car has been retained by his family in the car collection at Nickel's Far Niente Winery in Oakville.

 - March 782 (Paul Smith): Rad Dougall's race car at Thruxton 27 Mar 1978 and presumably the one he then wrecked in practice at the Nürburgring 30 Apr 1978.
 Presumably "Toleman's second" 782 driven by Tiff Needell at Hockenheim 26 Sep.
 To Paul Smith for Formula Atlantic in 1979, but wrecked on Smith's first outing, at Mallory Park in March 1979.
 The car was rebuilt on a new tub fabricated by Mo Gomm, but the original tub was also repaired and retained by Smith incomplete.
 As the "782-2" plate remained on this car, the Gomm car is regarded here as a separate car, 'PS1'.
-Both cars were sold to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa.
-It is understood that 782-2 was built up as a show car.
-Some years later, it was reported to be in Ian Scheckter's March 78B livery and in a museum.
+The new 'PS1' and the remains of 782/2 were both sold to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa.
+Tilanus raced 'PS1' in the Sigma Mazda series in early 1982 but then sold it to Hekro for Ian Scheckter to drive.
+The team then built up on the original 782/2 tub and that car was raced by Braam Smith for the DAW Suppliers team in late 1982 and early 1983.
+In April 1983, it was sold to Billy Maloney, replacing his March 77B, and was raced by him for the rest of 1983.
+He retained the car for 1984, but damaged it in a practice accident at East London in August.
+It was then sold to Arthur Christie in January 1985.
+It was sold back to Bernard Tilanus for the 'Can-Am' season in 1986.
+After that, it went to Keith Horwood who planned to use it for a sports car project in 1987, but that did not go ahead and the car remained unused for two years.
+It was then rebuilt by Andrew Thompson as a show car for the Rembrandt Group's Heidelberg Motor Museum.
+The museum was acquired by BAT in 1999, who closed it in 2003.
+The following year, the car collection was acquired by Johann Rupert, son of Dr Anton Rupert and moved to the L'Ormarins Estate in Franschhoek.
+The Franschhoek Motor Museum, named after Johan Rupert, was opened in May 2007, and the March 782 remains on display in Ian Scheckter's 1978 livery.

 - March 772P [U2] (Kim Mather): New for Marc Surer to race in the final F2 race of the 1977 season, at Donington Park in October 1977.
 Then to Patsy McGarrity (Belfast, Northern Ireland) for Irish Formula Atlantic in 1978, using a Fred Smith BDA engine.
 To Kim Mather (St Helens, Lancashire) for 1979 and raced in F2 and Aurora British F1 that year.
 Also raced by sponsor David Ward (Hesketh Bank, Lancashire) in libre racing.
 Crashed heavily by Ward at Aintree in July, and rapidly rebuilt on a 782 or 783 tub for Mather to use for the rest of the season.
 Mather recalls that the 783 was sold to Jim Evans, but Evans has no recollection of this.
 The damaged 772P tub is claimed to have been sold to the Seattle area and rebuilt into a car that was later owned in Canada.
 Neither of these stories has yet been confirmed.